OfflineIMAP/imapfw/README.md

 Also, imapfw is designed to be fully concurrent.
 It even let the choice of the concurrency backend (multiprocessing or threading, for now).
-To take real advantage of this, implemetation is made asynchronous almost everywhere.
+To take real advantage of this, implementation is made asynchronous almost everywhere.

 #### Good documentation